mathewskdaniel/iptracker/README.md

 - 🌐 Lookup public info for any IP address using [ipinfo.io](https://ipinfo.io)
 - 💡 Automatically shows your own IP info
-- 🎨 Fully responsive dark theme (pitch black)
+- 🎨 Fully responsive pitch-black dark theme
 - 🧩 Collapsible details for your IP section
 - 🎯 Fast and simple UI
 - ⌨️ Press `Enter` to submit IP address
+- 🔍 Clean and focused UX

+## ❌ No BS

+- 🚫 No ads
+- 🚫 No telemetry
+- 🚫 No trackers
+- ✅ It simply works — clean HTML, CSS & JS with zero dependencies

 ## 🛠️ Tech Stack